Teaching

 ENGRG 3600 Ethics in Engineering Practice

 Offered each spring, ENGRG 3600 is survey of topics in engineering ethics.
-The course surveys a range of ethical issues that arise in professional engineering, and provides discussion- and writing-based practice in analyzing and addressing them.
-Using normative frameworks from professional codes, philosophical ethics, value-sensitive design, feminist theory, and science & technology studies, the course engages with a series of historical, current, and fictional case studies.
+The course surveys a range of ethical issues that arise in professional engineering, and provides discussion-based practice in analyzing and addressing them.
+Using normative frameworks from professional codes, philosophical ethics, value-sensitive design, feminist theory, and science & technology studies, the course engages with a series of historical, current, and fictional case studies, across a wide variety of engineering disciplines.
 Specific topics to be discussed may include: privacy, consumer rights, smart cities, geoengineering, artificial intelligence, and cloning.
 Instruction is through a mix of lectures and discussions.

 This course is held with STS 3601 and PHIL 2471.
-It fulfills a liberal studies distribution requirement for engineering majors (Group 3: Ethics, Cognition, and Moral Reasoning > Knowledge, Cognition, and Morality).
+It fulfills a liberal studies distribution requirement for engineering majors.

 ENGRG 3605 Ethics of Computing and Artificial Intelligence Technologies

 First offered in Fall 2024, ENGRG 3605 is a survey of ethical issues specific to computing technologies, including AI.
-Computing is ubiquitous in modern life, and essential to professional work in engineering, science, and many other disciplines.
-However, computing technologies, especially those referred to as “artificial intelligence,” raise distinctive normative issues.
+Computing is ubiquitous in modern life, and essential to professional work in engineering and many other disciplines.
+However, computing technologies, especially artificial intelligence, raise distinctive normative issues.
 This course surveys a variety of social, ethical, and political issues that arise in connection with computing technologies, including artificial intelligence, from a philosophical perspective.
-Specific topics may include: hacking, privacy, intellectual property, persuasive and deceptive design, social injustices reinforced by algorithmic systems, machine ethics, and science fiction issues such as robot rights or existential risks posed by superintelligent computer systems.
+Specific topics may include: hacking, privacy, intellectual property, forms of deception and manipulation enabled by computing technologies, social injustices that are reinforced by algorithmic systems, machine ethics, and science fiction issues such as robot rights or existential risks posed by superintelligent computer systems.
 Content delivery will be through a mix of lectures, readings, and in-class discussion.

-This course counts towards the AI Minor offered by the Cornell Bowers College of Computing and Information Science.
+This course is held with STS 3605 and PHIL 2473.
+It counts towards the AI Minor offered by the Cornell Bowers College of Computing and Information Science.
 It can be used to fulfill either the “Foundations of AI: Ethics, Governance & Policy” requirement, or a minor elective.
+It also fulfills a liberal studies distribution requirement for engineering majors.